jasonsbeer/Amiga-N2630/README.md

 ## Amix (Amiga UNIX)
 The N2630 card should fully support Amiga Unix (Amix).
 In order to boot into a Unix environment, you must place a jumper at J304.
 (Table 3a) Although this feature is fully supported by the ROMs, it has not been tested with the N2630 at this time.

+**NOTE:** The A2090/A2091 SCSI controller board is required by AMIX for drive functions with the Amiga 2000.
+See https://amigaunix.com/doku.php/home for more information.

 ## Other Jumper Settings
 In the following tables, OPEN indicates no jumper.
 Shorted indicates the presence of a jumper on the pins indicated.
 All jumpers must be set correctly or you may encounter unexpected behaviors or failure to boot.